ve2opn/Pi-Star-Odroid-C2-C4/README.md

 # SW Installation Steps

- - Flash the OS image and boot the board
+ - Flash a fresh Ubuntu OS image and boot the board
  - Use direct HDMA monitor and keyoboard or
  - Get remote SSH Wired or WiFi by a USB dongle:
 ```